compgen-io/cgpipe/docs/04-Language_Syntax.md

 ## Including other files
-Other Pileline files can be imported into the currently running Pipeline by using the `include filename` statement.
-In this case, the directory of the current Pileline file will be searched for 'filename'.
+Other Pipeline files can be imported into the currently running Pipeline by using the `include filename` statement.
+In this case, the directory of the current Pipeline file will be searched for 'filename'.
 If it isn't found, then the current working directory will be searched.
 If it still isn't found, then an ParseError will be thrown.

 ## Logging
-You can define a log file to use within the Pileline file.
+You can define a log file to use within the Pipeline file.
 You can do this with the `log filename` directive.
 If an existing log file is active, then it will be closed and the new log file used.
 By default all output from the Pipeline will be written to the last log file specified.